 The ZP4 database itself, or extracted portions thereof, may be moved from machine to machine, but you are not allowed to maintain multiple copies of the same data for simultaneous use on multiple disks or by multiple employees.
 Instead, you must purchase additional original master data discs for each employee if you cannot share one copy of the data.
 Multi-employee access always requires the current, unexpired database.

 21. Can I let people access the ZP4 database on my web site?
 Yes, if the site is restricted to your employees, and you're using the current, unexpired database.
-No, if your web site is providing access to the database or ZP4 results to anyone outside of your company, or if the database has expired.
+No, if your web site is providing access to the database or ZP4 results to anyone outside of your company, or if the database has expired (contact Semaphore Corporation regarding alternate licensing arrangements for those situations).
 Only the company or organization that purchased the database may use ZP4, and the current unexpired database is required for multi-employee access.
 Using ZP4 to scrub incoming addresses captured at a web site (such as during order entry) is allowed, if scrubbing is accomplished without granting your customers (or the public) access to arbitrary use of the ZP4 database (such as scrubbing multiple addresses, or returning ZP4 "answers" to the web browser).

 22. Can I include the ZP4 database in a product I am selling?
 No, but you can make your product call ZP4's interfaces.
 If your customers then install the ZP4 database after purchasing a ZP4 DVD-ROM from you or from Semaphore Corporation, your product will automatically offer complete address scrubbing capabilities to your customers.
 Note that ZP4 discs are sold only at retail, and ZP4's standard license and restrictions on use apply to all ZP4 end users.

 23. Can I use ZP4 to process data for my clients or to produce data or services?
-No, that's prohibited by ZP4's license.
+No, that's prohibited by ZP4's standard license.
+Contact Semaphore Corporation regarding alternate licensing arrangements.

 24. What platforms does ZP4 run on?
 Windows.
 The only hardware requirement is a local or networked DVD-ROM drive for installation.